What is a Power of Attorney?

 - Agent – The agent is the person or entity given the power by the principal and authorized to make decisions on behalf of the principal.
 We generally recommend that you have one primary agent and at least one back up agent in case the primary agent is unwilling or unable to serve.

 Under Tennessee law, for a power of attorney to be valid it must either be signed in the presence of a notary or witnessed by two disinterested parties.
 (A witness cannot be an agent).
+Conversely, in Kentucky, a power of attorney must have both two witnesses and a notary to be valid.
 Once signed, the power of attorney goes into effect.

 Medical or Healthcare Power of Attorney

 A medical power of attorney provides your agent with the ability to make healthcare decisions for you should you be unable to make the decisions for yourself.
 Here are some examples of situations in which your healthcare power of attorney can make decisions for you: